scala/docs.scala-lang/contribute/hacker-guide.md

     Resolving deltas: 100% (182155/182155), done.

 This will create a local directory called `scala`, which contains a clone of your own copy of our repository.
-The changes that you make in this directory can be propagated back to your copy hosted on github and, ultimately, pushed into Scala when your patch is ready.
+The changes that you make in this directory can be propagated back to your copy hosted on GitHub and, ultimately, pushed into Scala when your patch is ready.

 ### Branch